 As a cleaning lady, I have to be in every nook and cranny of your house, and by extension, every nook and cranny of your life.
+Basically I will know all your secrets.
 That’s why it’s important to find someone who values discretion and confidentiality.
 But if you don’t want me to find something, put it away.
 And I’m not talking about under the bed where you hide your poopy pants.
 I will never regain that hour it took to find out where the smell was coming from.

 That being said, I am always amazed at what people leave in plain site for me to find.
 As I’ve said before here, if you are good enough at your job, no one notices you are there.
 You are invisible.
 Obviously, they think I am blind as well.
 “She won’t notice my herpes cream sitting on the kitchen table,” they will say to themselves while I have to keep a straight face trying not to picture what’s going on…down…there.